-For an estimate of how much it will cost to purchase service credit, call ERS or go online at https://ers.texas.gov/Active-Employees/ Retirement/Service-Credit-for-State-of-Texas-Retirement/Service-Purchase-Request.
+For an estimate of how much it will cost to purchase service credit, call ERS or go online at https://ers.texas.gov/Active-Employees/Retirement/Service-Credit-for-State-of-Texas-Retirement/Service-Purchase-Request.

-ERS will email you a service purchase coupon with the cost of purchasing your service credit.
+ERS will email you a service purchase coupon with the cost to purchase your service credit.
 (If we don't have your email address on file, we'll send it by U.S. mail.)

-You can pay for the service credit with a personal check or money order, or rollover from your Texa\$aver 401(k) or 457 account or other qualified retirement account.
-The sooner you take steps to roll over your funds the better-consider starting the process about three months before you want the purchase to take effect.
+You can pay for the service credit with a personal check, money order, or rollover from your Texa\$aver 401(k) or 457 account or other qualified retirement account.
+You cannot use Roth IRA contributions to purchase service credit.
+Start the process about three months before you want the purchase to take effect.
+See more on page 24.

-money in your Texa\$aver or other

-qualified retirement account to purchase any type of service credit.
-You cannot use Roth contributions to purchase service credit.
+You can use money in your Texa\$aver or other qualified retirement account to purchase any type of service credit.
+Remember, you cannot use Roth contributions to purchase service credit.
 See more on page 24.